ShweataNHegde/shweata-hegde-blog/content/posts/02-week-14-icl/index.md

 ---
-author: [“Shweata N. Hegde”]
+author: ["Shweata N. Hegde"]
-title: “Week 14 | More Christmas markets, New Year, New Hopes”
+title: "Week 14 | More Christmas markets, New Year, New Hopes"
-date: “2025-12-30”
+date: "2026-01-05”
 tags: [“london”]
 ---
 Week 14 probably was the first time I fully enjoyed being in London.
 From visiting more Christmas markets to having a relaxed New Year’s Eve, I felt very refuelled by the end of the week.